treywelsh/roca/architecture.md

 And last, we use a blanket implementation to automate the implemation of `ResourceGetters` when `XMLDocGetters` is defined by a struct.

+## Traits

+- `Get` trait allow to define methods with a generic parameter to accept a dynamic document like a template (template, template mut, builder)

 ## XML crates note